-Separate facilities for storing and/or servicing flooded electrolyte lead acid and nickel cadmium batteries must be maintained.
-Introduction of acid electrolyte into alkaline electrolyte will cause permanent damage to vented (flooded electrolyte) nickel-cadmium batteries and vice versa.
+Separate facilities for storing and / or servicing flooded electrolyte lead-acid and nickelcadmium batteries must be maintained.
+Introduction of acid electrolyte into alkaline electrolyte will cause permanent damage to vented (flooded electrolyte) nickel-cadmium batteries and vice-versa.
 However, batteries that are sealed can be charged and capacity checked in the same area.
-Because the electrolyte in a valve regulated lead acid battery is absorbed in the separators and porous plates, it cannot contaminate a nickel cadmium battery even when they are serviced in the same area.
+Because the electrolyte in valve-regulated lead-acid batteries is absorbed in the separators and porous plates, it cannot contaminate a nickelcadmium battery even when they are serviced in the same area.